rehabayman/tech-tips-and-resources/remarks.md

     System.out.println(randomValue.get());
     ```

-9. We can use @Scope("scope-name") on the component to make the return of the qualifier not the sigleton object but a new object every time I use the qualifier annotation
+9. We can use @Scope("prototype") on the component to make the return of the qualifier not the sigleton object but a new object every time I use the qualifier annotation <i>---> needs revist</i>

 10. Setting JVM timezone in spring boot app:
     ```